SAMHSA Internship Program

 - Information technology

-During this 10-week Summer and 15-week Fall and Spring program, you will intern five days per week at SAMHSA in Rockville, MD.
+During this full-time 10-week Summer and 15-week Fall and Spring program, you will intern five days per week.
 The SAMHSA Internship Program shows highly competent students how they can reduce the community impact of mental illness and substance abuse through a variety of fields:

 - Substance abuse and mental health prevention and treatment